awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 ### OnEncrypt

-OnEncrypt MUST NOT succeed if this keyring does not have a specified [public key](#public-key).
+OnEncrypt MUST fail if this keyring does not have a specified [public key](#public-key).

 OnEncrypt MUST take [encryption materials](structures.md#encryption-materials) as input.